Neoclassicism

 After the wars of independence that marked the beginning of the 19th century in Latin America, the Latin American contribution to Neoclassicism was inspired by the heroic acts of the liberators and the construction of new nations.

-You may be interested: Drawing
+You may be interested: Cinema

 Figures such as Simón Bolívar, José de San Martín and Antonio José de Sucre were immortalized in works of art that related them to classic heroes, symbols of the freedom of new times.